gear-tech/gear-js/README.md

 #### [indexer](https://github.com/gear-tech/gear-js/tree/master/idea/indexer)

-A microservice responsible for indexing blockchain and storing information about programs and their messages as well as for the storing the metadata of the programs.
+A microservice responsible for blockchain indexing and storing information about programs and their messages as well as for storing programs metadata.

 #### [test-balance](https://github.com/gear-tech/gear-js/tree/master/idea/test-balance)